 There are many reasons to plant native plants, some selfish and some altruistic.
 The selfish ones include the simplicity of care.
 Once a native plant is established it doesn’t need us to water or fertilize it or care for it in any way if we choose not to.

 So it will save us time and effort and money.
-If you plant those plants which are used by birds, butterflies, and other wildlife you will have the pleasure of watching these creatures in your own backyard.
+If you plant those plants used by birds, butterflies, and other wildlife, you will have the pleasure of watching these creatures in your backyard.
 Native plants have developed a resistance to the insects and diseases common to the area and so will maintain health without our intervention.

 The altruistic reasons include the fact that we will be replacing lost food and habitat for native wildlife of all kinds by planting those plants they depend on in the wild.
 We will be working to replace those “corridors” that they use when moving around our area.
 You will be helping to bring a bit of ecological balance back to the small piece of the planet you care for.

 “I know a bank where the wild thyme blows, Where the oxlips and the nodding violet grows, Quite over-canopied with luscious woodbine, With sweet musk roses and with eglantine.”
 Shakespeare bird and elderberries

 What is a true Florida native plant?

 The definition of a Florida native plant is a plant species whose natural range included Florida at the time of European contact; about 1500 A.D.
 Florida has 2,800 recognized native plants, which includes 170 endemic species (plants that occur naturally only in Florida).

 These plants were created by GOD to thrive in our climate and soils.
 No part of Florida is farther than 70 miles from warm marine waters.
 Our mild climate allows year-round plant growth.
 We have no season without some of our native plants in flower.
 Florida truly does live up to its name “Land of Flowers”.

 What is the difference between a Florida native plant and a Florida wildflower?